ello/wtf/_posts/support/2017-08-21-audio-video.md

 ## How do I add an audio or video file to my post?

 Paste a link to the audio or video file that you wish to add to your post directly into the Omnibar.
 A preview of the embedded audio/video file will appear in your post.
-View the examples embeds below..
+View the examples embeds below.

 <br>
 **Youtube** `https://www.youtube.com/watch?v=lfJETqgWNK4`